mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 ## Literals

-Literals represent _specific_ strings, numbers or booleans in type positions.
+Literals represent _specific_ strings, numbers, or booleans in type positions.
-They are a common construct in the TypeScript language and they are supported by the Mondrian Framework as well:
+They are a common construct in the TypeScript language, and they are supported by the Mondrian Framework as well:

 ```ts showLineNumbers